mjrgh/DirectOutputClientImportDemo/README.md

 # DOF DLL Import Demonstration

-This is a small demonstration program showing how a C# program can link to the DirectOutput DLL, with the host program residing in its own separate folder structure.
+This is a small demonstration program showing how a C# or Visual Basic .NET program can link to the shared DirectOutput DLL in the main DOF install folder, with the host program residing in its own separate application folder structure, with no relation to the DOF install folder location.

-Normally, .NET will only load the DLL files for referenced assemblies from certain pre-determined locations, primarily the directory where the main .NET program is running and a set of Windows system folders where the standard .NET DLLs reside.

-This creates installation hassles for programs like DOFLinx that depend on DirectOutput.dll, but which need to be installed in their own separate folder tree.  .NET by itself has no way of knowing to look for DirectOutput.dll in the separate DirectOutput folder tree, so programs that want to link to it have traditionally had to choose between two less-than-ideal installation strategies:
+The challenge with installing a DOF client program in its own application folder is that .NET normally only looks for referenced DLL files in the same folder where the application is running (along with some pre-defined system folders, where the main .NET assemblies themselves reside).
+If the client program resides in its own separate application folder, .NET won't be able to find DirectOutput.dll when the program starts, so the program will immediately fail with an error.
+Traditionally, programs faced with this problem have had to choose between two less-than-ideal installation compromises:

-1. Install your program directly in the DirectOutput folder, so that .NET can find DirectOutput.dll when it looks in the program folder.
-This is obviously bad for most use cases because it intermingles files from two different applications in one folder, which can lead to user confusion later when updating one or the other program.
+1. Instead of installing your program in its own application folder, install your program directly in the DirectOutput folder, so that .NET can find DirectOutput.dll when your program runs.
+This solves the DLL search problem, but it's obviously bad for most use cases, because it intermingles files from multiple applications in the Direct Output folder, which can lead to user confusion later when updating one or the other program.
+If your program consists of *only* an .EXE file, the commingling problem isn't terrible, and you can ask users to think of your program as a DOF extension to justify its placement in the main DOF folder.
+But if your program has auxiliary files like configuration files or asset files, this approach is probably untenable because of the maintenance confusion it can create for users.

-2. Copy DirectOutput.dll (and any other DOF dependencies) to your program's install folder.
-This isn't as *obviously* bad as the first option, and in fact, it's not entirely uncommon for programs to include private copies of dependency DLLs simply to avoid any version mismatches that result from an external, shared copy of a DLL getting updated by other programs.
+2. Use your own separate program install folder, and **copy** DirectOutput.dll (and any other DOF dependencies) to your install folder.
+This isn't as *obviously* bad as the first option, and in fact, it's not entirely uncommon practice on Windows for programs to include private copies of dependency DLLs merely to avoid the version conflicts that can arise from using shared copies of DLLs.
 But it *is* problematic for DOF, because DOF has a bunch of shared resources (configuration file and asset files) that it depends upon to run properly, and in most cases these should always come from the central DOF install folder.
 The DOF DLLs use their own DLL file locations as the starting point to look for these asset and config files, so making a copy of a DOF DLL in another program's directory will prevent DOF from finding the shared config/asset files.

 This demonstration program provides a third solution, which allows the client program to be installed in its own folder tree, independent